 Long-Lived Asset Impairment.
 Long-lived assets, including property, plant and equipment and intangible assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in relation to the operating performance and future undiscounted cash flows of the underlying assets.
 Adjustments are made if the sum of expected future cash flows is less than the book value.
-Based on management's assessment of the carrying values of long-lived assets, no impairment reserve was deemed necessary as of December 31, 2015, 2014 and 2013.
+Based on management's assessment of the carrying values of long-lived assets, no impairment reserve was deemed necessary as of December 31, 2016, 2015 and 2014.
+Our intangible assets were fully amortized at December 31, 2015.

 Deferred Financing Costs.
 Deferred financing costs are amortized up to the maturity date of the related financial instrument using the straight-line method, which approximates the effective interest method.
-Deferred financing cost amortization for the years ended December 31, 2015, 2014 and 2013 was \$566,000, \$644,000 and \$444,000, respectively, and is included as a component of interest expense and other financing costs on the consolidated statements of operations and included as part of total depreciation and amortization on the consolidated statements of cash flows.
-At December 31, 2015 and 2014, we had \$1.3 million and \$1.4 million, respectively, of unamortized deferred financing costs included on our consolidated balance sheets as a component of other long-term assets.
+Deferred financing cost amortization for the years ended December 31, 2016, 2015 and 2014 was \$0.2 million, \$0.6 million and \$0.6 million, respectively, and is included as a component of interest expense and other financing costs on the consolidated statements of operations and included as part of total depreciation and amortization on the consolidated statements of cash flows.
+In the first quarter of 2016, the Company wrote off \$0.8 million of deferred financing costs related to the prior credit facility due to entering into the new Credit Agreement on January 21, 2016.
+These costs are included as a component of interest expense and other financing costs on the consolidated statements of operations and are broken out separately on the consolidated statement of cash flows.
+At December 31, 2016 and 2015, we had \$1.0 million and \$1.3 million, respectively, of unamortized deferred financing costs included on our consolidated balance sheets as a reduction of debt.

 Goodwill.
 Goodwill, which represents the excess of cost over net tangible and identifiable intangible assets of acquired businesses, is stated at fair value.
-Goodwill is not amortized, but will be evaluated or tested annually for impairment or more frequently if any event indicates that the carrying amount of goodwill may be impaired.
+Goodwill is not amortized, but evaluated or tested annually for impairment or more frequently if any event indicates that the carrying amount of goodwill may be impaired.